 How Does the 80/20 Matrix Framework Work?

-The 80/20 Matrix framework is a systematic methodology that analyzes product-customer combinations across four distinct quadrants.
-This framework examines which specific combinations of products and customers generate profit versus those that destroy value.
+The 80/20 Matrix framework analyzes product-customer combinations across four distinct quadrants, examining which combinations generate profit versus those that destroy value.
 The four quadrants are: The Profit Engine (top 20% customers buying top 20% products), The Scale Trap (smaller customers buying core products), The Strategic Challenge (top customers buying non-core products), and The Value Destroyer (small customers buying non-core products).

 Quadrant 1: The Profit Engine (The 80 of the 80)